The Brooklyn Mat Maker

 DNA Bridge: Thomas Kenny family connected to Corcoran line

-Genetic Validation: Francis Heffernan match confirmed entire Kenny family framework through Corcoran connection
+Genetic Validation: Descendant of Francis Heffernan match confirmed entire Kenny family framework through Corcoran connection

 Why This DNA Strategy Works